unfold/config-variables/readme.md

 }
 ```

-If you have an existing `.env` or `app.json` file in your projects, your config variables should now be accessible within your code at `process.env[variable]`.
+If you have an existing `.env` or `app.json` file in your projects, your config variables should now be accessible within your code via `process.env[variable]`.

 ## Setting defaults and requirements
 If you depend on variables for your app to run, set the requirement in app.json at your project root.